 Photo by Alan Hobscheid, 2021

-Holtzblatt exhibits her work internationally and nationally at venues including the Jerusalem Biennale, the Museum of Biblical Art, Spertus Institute, the Rockford Art Museum, Chicago Artist’s Coalition, the Wausau Museum of Contemporary Art, Inselgalerie in Berlin, Yeshiva University Museum, and the Center for Book Arts.
-Recent one person exhibits include Josef Glimer Gallery, Fermilab Gallery, and the Robert F. DeCaprio Art Gallery.
-Holtzblatt has been awarded artist residencies in the U.S. and Iceland, and was a 2019/2020 artist resident with the Chicago Artists Coalition, where she exhibited in two-person and group exhibitions.
-Holtzblatt’s work is held in public and private collections, and she has received grants from the Illinois Arts Council and City of Chicago.
-Holtzblatt earned degrees in visual art and art therapy from the School of the Art Institute of Chicago.
+Holtzblatt exhibits her work in the United States and internationally.
+Recent solo and two-person exhibits include Miller Art Museum, St. Xavier University, Chicago Cultural Center, Gallery Studio Oh, Josef Glimer Gallery, and Fermilab Gallery.
+Recent group shows include Freeport Art Museum, Jerusalem Biennale, Evanston Art Center, Museum of Biblical Art, Spertus Institute, Rockford Art Museum, Inselgalerie in Berlin, Wausau Museum of Contemporary Art, Yeshiva University Museum, and Center for Book Arts.
+Holtzblatt has been awarded artist residencies in the U.S. and Iceland including Ragdale Foundation, and was a 2019/2020 artist resident with the Chicago Artists Coalition, where she exhibited in two-person and group exhibits.
+Holtzblatt’s work is held in numerous public and private collections, and she has received grants from the Illinois Arts Council and City of Chicago.
+Her work has been written about in multiple publications, including New City, The Chicago Sun-Times, and Sixty Inches From Center.
+Holtzblatt earned degrees in Visual Art and Art Therapy from the School of the Art Institute of Chicago and an M.Ed. from the University of Illinois.

 Ellen Holtzblatt lives and works in Chicago, Illinois.